 Amazon Rekognition Video allows you to create applications that help find missing persons in social media video content.
-By recognizing their faces against a database of missing persons, law enforcement can accurately flag matches and speed up their investigation.
+By recognizing their faces against a database of missing persons that you provide, you can accurately flag matches and speed up a rescue operation.

 Searchable Video Library

 Amazon Rekognition Video automatically generates metadata from uploaded videos so you can create a search index for names of celebrities and their time of appearance.
 You can keep the index current by using AWS Lambda functions to automatically add new video labels to the search index when a new video is uploaded in Amazon S3.
 Then you can use this index with Amazon Elastic Search Service to quickly locate video content.